Hanhpt23/OmniMod/README.md

 Higher μ increases training time but optimal at 0.3.

 ## Contributing
-Contributions welcome!
+Contributions are welcome!

-We are extending the pipeline to video+audio understanding, if you are interested, please reach out to us by email (hanhpt.phamtan@gmail.com).
+We are extending the pipeline to support multimodal input understanding.
+If you are interested, please reach out to us at hanhpt.phamtan@gmail.com.